Character Development: Creating Unique Characters [+Template]

-For any novel to truly connect with readers, the author needs to pay close attention to character development.
-Even if you’re writing the most action-packed, plot-driven book where the characters are robots, it’s the human element of the story that is going to resonate with people looking for their next read.
+All authors need to pay close attention to character development for their novel to resonate with readers.
+Even if you’re writing an action-packed, plot-driven book where the characters are robots, it’s the human element that will resonate with readers.

-1) Establish your character’s story goals and motivations
+1. Establish the character’s story goals and motivations

-Your character’s current goal is why the story exists — and why it’s worth telling — right now.
-It’s what your character wants from the book’s plot and it will propel their inner journey.
+Your character’s current goal is why the story exists — and why it’s worth telling.
+It’s what your character wants from the book’s plot, and what will propel their inner journey.
 Without it, the overall narrative arc would fall totally flat.

 Let’s look at a few character goal examples: